-Cold Mountain: hiking the Art Loeb Trail from Daniel Boone Boy Scout Camp
+Hike to exceptional views on the Cold Mountain summit in North Carolina’s Shining Rock Wilderness, following the Art Loeb Trail from the Daniel Boone Boy Scout Camp.

-This hike to Cold Mountain, the shortest-length route to the summit, is anything but easy.
-The Art Loeb Trail bags nearly 3,000 feet of elevation gain in a nearly unrelenting climb from the Daniel Boone Boy Scout Camp south of Asheville.
-It’s a difficult hike, trekking often-unmarked trails in a remote wilderness, so we highly recommend hiking with a quality topographic map, compass and handheld GPS.
+This hike to the mountaintop is the shortest-length route to the summit, but it’s anything but easy.
+The Art Loeb Trail bags nearly 3,000 feet of elevation gain in an almost unrelenting climb from the Daniel Boone Boy Scout Camp south of Asheville.
+It’s a challenging hike, trekking often-unmarked trails in a remote wilderness, so we highly recommend packing a quality topographic map, compass and handheld GPS.

-But the summit views are well worth the difficulty, and the hike itself is a scenic one, trekking through a lush, green swash of the Pisgah National Forest.
+But the summit views are well worth the difficulty, and the hike is ultra scenic, trekking through a lush, green swash of the Pisgah National Forest.

 Art Loeb Trail to Cold Mountain: the hike

 The hike climbs from the trailhead, the river’s tumbling cascades amplifying through the forest, following the Art Loeb Trail’s rocky and rooty course.
-The trail switches back to the south, and then arcs northbound, passing enormous, moss-covered rock outcrops and tunneling through the shady forest.
+The trail switches back to the south, and then arcs northbound, passing several enormous, moss-covered rock outcrops and tunneling through a shaded forest.

-The hike resumes its climb to Cold Mountain, crossing a creek at 2.25 miles and tunneling through dense mountain laurel.
+The hike resumes its climb, crossing a creek and tunneling through dense mountain laurel.
 The trail passes a campsite at 2.35 miles, and the climb intensifies as the Art Loeb Trail carves through switchbacks in the rocky, leafy, lush forest.

 The trail passes a small, trickling spring before reaching a grassy clearing, Deep Gap, at 3.6 miles.
 Campsites speckle the forest floor throughout the gap.
 From here, the Art Loeb Trail veers southbound, trekking to the brilliant white, quartz-crusted summit of Shining Rock Mountain.
-This hike hangs a left from the gap, hiking northeast on a spur to continue the climb to the Cold Mountain summit.
+This hike hangs a left from the gap, hiking northeast on the Cold Mountain Trail to continue the climb to the summit.

-Just after passing a campsite, the spur trail reaches the Cold Mountain summit, where large slab rock outcrops offer exceptional views of Cold Mountain’s opposing ridge.
+Just after passing a campsite, the spur trail reaches the Cold Mountain summit, where large slab rock outcrops offer exceptional views of the opposing ridge and the Blue Ridge Parkway.
 A vintage US Geological Survey marker marks the mountain’s true summit.

-The peak’s gorgeous views beg for a rest at the sun-drenched summit, and make a great spot for a mid-hike water and snack break (and some well-deserved downtime).
+The peak’s gorgeous views just beg for a photo, and the sun-drenched mountaintop makes a great spot for a mid-hike water and snack break (and a well-deserved rest).
 After soaking up some summit solitude, the hike turns to follow its outbound trek in reverse, enjoying the mostly-downhill return to the trailhead.
 The hike veers westbound at Deep Gap, descending the Art Loeb Trail to the Daniel Boone Boy Scout Camp.
-The trail reaches the trailhead at 10 miles, completing the hike.
+The trail reaches the trailhead at 10 miles, finishing the adventure.

-Cold Mountain on the Art Loeb Trail: Directions & Details
+Cold Mountain on the Art Loeb Trail Map, Directions & Details

 Free parking is available in designated areas in the Daniel Boone Boy Scout Camp.
 Please follow all posted regulations and instructions at the trailhead and on the USFS website.